-To be accounted for on a timely basis, the request for reimbursement or submission of receipts to support an advance must be provided to the Foundation within 90 days from the date the expense was incurred or the travel concluded.
+To be accounted for on a timely basis, the request for reimbursement or submission of receipts to support an expense must be provided to the Foundation within 90 days from the date the expense was incurred.
+An exception will be made regarding expenses related to capital projects where contributions were pledged over a period of time, typically 3-5 years, if proper documentation is provided.